Streetcleaner: Live at Roadburn 2011

-Streetcleaner: Live at Roadburn 2011 is the first live album from English industrial metal band Godflesh.
+Streetcleaner: Live at Roadburn 2011 is the first live album by English industrial metal band Godflesh.
 The release (which consists of the entirety of Godflesh's 1989 studio album Streetcleaner performed live) was recorded on 14 April 2011 at the Roadburn Festival in Tilburg, Netherlands.
 Apart from being the group's debut live album, it was also the first time they played Streetcleaner in its entirety.

 This performance marks the first of three times Godflesh played an entire album live at Roadburn.
 In 2013, the band performed their 1992 album Pure, and in 2018 the band performed their 1994 album Selfless.

 The performance

 Godflesh frontman Justin Broadrick believed that this performance was "the most coherent version of Streetcleaner ever played."
 The Quietus writer Jamie Thomson said this about the performance: "As [Godflesh] pummeled their way through a complete performance of Streetcleaner in the main theatre, the jackhammer drum machine and guitar crunch invoked more of a physical rather than emotional response – that response being: 'Ouch'."
 Thomson later wrote "Rather than being dwarfed by the occasion, the image of Justin Broadrick and G. C. Green stood alone on the giant stage reflected perfectly their stark, tormented sound."

 While many of the original Streetcleaner tracks were recorded with the aid of a second guitarist, Paul Neville, Godflesh remained a duo for the 2011 performance at Roadburn.
 In a mixed review of the performance, Ezekiel Rodofili with Cooltry highlighted this discrepancy, writing that the synth employed to replace Neville "wasn't quite up to the task."
 Regardless, Rodofili went on to praise the way Broadrick and Green played, especially focusing on the importance of Green's bass, and summarizing by saying "Streetcleaner: Live at Roadburn 2011 is decent, if a little uneven."
 Vince Bellino of Decibel was more positive, saying that Streetcleaner is brought to life in a way different from the studio recordings and writing, "The songs are more dissonant and, at times, cacophonous, a powerful incarnation of the record more than 20 years after its release."